-Radiation is sometimes used to treat prostate cancer that is still confined to the prostate gland or has spread to nearby tissue.
+Radiation is sometimes used to treat prostate cancer that has not moved outside the prostate gland or that has spread only to nearby tissue.
 If the disease is more advanced, radiation may be used to reduce the size of the tumor or to provide pain relief when cancer has spread to the bones.
-At Roswell Park, a team of radiation oncologists, medical physicists and dosimetrists work together in one location to develop the optimal treatment plan for each patient.
+At Roswell Park, radiation oncologists, medical physicists and dosimetrists work together as a team to develop the best treatment plan for each patient.

 External Beam Radiation

-External beam radiation is focused from a source outside the body on the area affected by the cancer.
-There are many types of external beam radiation methods, including intensity-modulated radiation therapy (IMRT), which allows different parts of the tumor and surrounding tissue to receive different doses of radiation.
-This reduces radiation damage to tissues near the prostate and improves effectiveness by increasing the dose of radiation delivered to the cancer.
+IMRT allows different parts of the tumor and surrounding tissue to receive different doses of radiation.
+This reduces radiation damage to healthy tissues near the prostate and improves treatment effectiveness by increasing the dose of radiation delivered to the cancer.

-With stereotactic body radiation therapy (SBRT), prostate cancer patients at RPCI now have the advantage of faster, more precise radiation treatments with the introduction of RapidArc™ radiotherapy.
-RPCI is the first institution in Western New York to provide this advanced treatment method, together with the Varian Trilogy™ linear accelerator, which offers several benefits:
+Prostate cancer patients at Roswell Park now have the advantage of faster, more precise SBRT with the introduction of RapidArc™ radiotherapy.
+Roswell Park is the first institution in Western New York to provide this advanced treatment method, together with the Varian Trilogy™ linear accelerator, which offers several benefits:

-- It shapes the radiation beams more precisely to the tumor to deliver the most effective hit while protecting healthy tissue nearby.
+- It shapes the radiation beams more precisely to deliver the most effective “hit” to the tumor while protecting healthy tissue nearby.

-- The treatment machine rotates around the patient just once, compared with traditional methods that require several rotations, stops and starts.
+- The treatment machine rotates around you just once, compared with traditional methods that require several rotations, stops and starts.

-- Radiation delivery is accelerated, so treatment is completed up to eight times faster than with standard IMRT.
+- Treatment is completed up to eight times faster than with standard IMRT.

-- Low dose rate (LDR) brachytherapy (also called interstitial implant) delivers low-dose radiation to tumor areas by placing radioactive “seeds” — each about the size of a grain of rice — into the prostate gland and leaving them there permanently.
+- Low-dose-rate (LDR) brachytherapy (also called interstitial implant) delivers low-dose radiation to tumor areas by placing radioactive “seeds” — each about the size of a grain of rice — into the prostate gland and leaving them there permanently.
 The radiation given off by the radioactive seeds kills the tumor cells.
 They will lose their radioactivity after about 10 months.
 This procedure can be combined with external-beam radiation to increase the radiation dose while sparing normal tissues from damage and to avoid the need for hormone therapy.

-- High dose rate (HDR) brachytherapy allows high doses of radiation to be delivered to tumors.
-It uses one very small, high-intensity radiation source that is inserted temporarily.
-This type of brachytherapy leaves no permanent radiation in the patient.
-The radioactive implants last anywhere from minutes to hours, and are given in separate sessions, approximately six hours apart.
+- High-dose-rate (HDR) brachytherapy allows high doses of radiation to be delivered to tumors.
+It uses one very small, high-intensity radiation source that is inserted into the affected area temporarily.
+This type of brachytherapy leaves no permanent radiation in the patient: the radioactive implants stay inside the body anywhere from minutes to hours.
+Treatments are given in separate sessions, approximately six hours apart.

-Radiation Medicine: Where You Go for Your Treatment Matters
+Radiation Medicine: It Matters Where You Go for Your Treatment

 Is the facility a National Cancer Institute-designated Comprehensive Cancer Center?

 National Cancer Institute (NCI)-designated cancer centers are recognized for their scientific excellence and quality patient care.
-They are a major source of discovery and development of more effective approaches to cancer prevention, diagnosis and treatment and deliver these medical advances to their patients.
-A Comprehensive Cancer Center, such as Roswell Park, means the facility is also a leader in research, including laboratory, clinical, behavioral and population-based studies.
+They are a major source of breakthroughs and the development of more effective ways of preventing, diagnosing and treating cancer and delivering those medical advances to patients.
+Roswell Park is a comprehensive cancer center, which means we are leaders in cancer research.

 Many cancer patients need radiation therapy in addition to chemotherapy, biologic therapy and surgery.
-Some patients have radiotherapy during surgery, called intraoperative radiotherapy (IORT).
-The type of radiotherapy you receive and the timing of it must be integrated with the other treatments in your plan.
-Having all these specialists on your medical team — surgeons, medical oncologists and radiation oncologists, plus immunologists, psychologists, nutritionists and social workers — working under one roof, and collaborating on a regular basis to assess and evaluate your treatment and day-to-day needs, provides the highest degree of comprehensive care.
+Some patients also receive intraoperative radiotherapy (IORT) — radiotherapy given during surgery.
+The type of radiotherapy you receive, and when you receive it, must be coordinated with the other treatments in your plan.
+Having all these specialists on your medical team — surgeons, medical oncologists and radiation oncologists, plus immunologists, psychologists, nutritionists and social workers — working under one roof, and collaborating on a regular basis to evaluate your treatment and day-to-day needs, provides the highest level of comprehensive care.

 Is your treatment planned and provided by a multidisciplinary team of radiation medicine specialists?

-Roswell Park's Department of Radiation Medicine is the regional leader in innovative treatment methodologies.
-Our radiation team of specialists includes board-certified radiation oncologists, medical physicists, and dosimetrists.
-These specialists work closely with our physician assistants, registered nurses, radiation therapists and other support staff to develop a customized treatment plan specifically for you that is based on the most up-to-date, peer-reviewed research.
-Each physician on the radiation oncology team specializes in a particular type of cancer.
+Roswell Park's Department of Radiation Medicine is the regional leader in providing the latest treatment methods.
+Each physician on the Radiation Oncology team specializes in a particular type of cancer.
+The team includes board-certified radiation oncologists, medical physicists and dosimetrists.
+They work closely with our physician assistants, registered nurses, radiation therapists and other support staff to develop a treatment plan specifically for you that is based on the most up-to-date, peer-reviewed research.

 Are the faculty on-site, full-time radiation specialists with a manageable patient load?

-You need and deserve to be treated by a team whose full-time job and primary focus is your care.
-Radiation therapy mandates accurate and careful planning, timing, dosing and marking with ultimate precision.
-Some treatment centers have multiple locations manned by just one physician and staffed by per diem or part-time personnel without the experience or specialty in radiation medicine.
+You need and deserve to be treated by a team whose full-time job is your care.
+Radiation therapy requires accurate and careful planning, timing, dosing and marking the treatment area with great precision.
+Some treatment centers have multiple locations manned by just one physician and staffed by part-time or as-needed personnel who do not have extensive experience in radiation medicine.